Intercity Express: Interior equipment

 The ICE trains adhere to a high standard of technology: all cars are fully air-conditioned and nearly every seat features a headphone jack which enables the passenger to listen to several on-board music and voice programmes as well as several radio stations.
 Some seats in the 1st class section (in some trains also in 2nd class) are equipped with video displays showing movies and pre-recorded infotainment programmes.
 Each train is equipped with special cars that feature in-train repeaters for improved mobile phone reception as well as designated quiet zones where the use of mobile phones is discouraged.
 The newer ICE 3 trains also have larger digital displays in all coaches, displaying, among other things, Deutsche Bahn advertising, the predicted arrival time at the next destination and the current speed of the train.

-The ICE 1 was originally equipped with a passenger information system based on BTX, however this system was eventually taped over and removed in the later refurbishment.
+The ICE 1 was originally equipped with a passenger information system based on BTX, but this system was eventually taped over and removed in the later refurbishment.
 The ICE 3 trains feature touch screen terminals in some carriages, enabling travellers to print train timetables.
 The system is also located in the restaurant car of the ICE 2.

 The ICE 1 fleet saw a major overhaul between 2005 and 2008, supposed to extend the lifetime of the trains by another 15 to 20 years.
 Seats and the interior design were adapted to the ICE 3 design, electric sockets were added to every seat, the audio and video entertainment systems were removed and electronic seat reservation indicators were added above the seats.
 The ICE 2 trains have been undergoing the same procedure since 2010.

 ICE 2 trains feature electric sockets at selected seats, ICE 3 and ICE T trains have sockets at nearly every seat.

 The ICE 3 and ICE T are similar in their interior design, but the other ICE types differ in their original design.
 The ICE 1, the ICE 2 and seven-car ICE T (Class 411) are equipped with a full restaurant car.
-The five-car ICE T (Class 415) and ICE 3 however, have been designed without a restaurant, they feature a bistro coach instead.
+The five-car ICE T (Class 415) and ICE 3, however, have been designed without a restaurant, featuring a bistro coach instead.
 Since 1 October 2006, smoking is prohibited in the bistro coaches, similar to the restaurant cars, which have always been non-smoking.

 All trains feature a toilet for disabled passengers and wheelchair spaces.
 The ICE 1 and ICE 2 have a special conference compartment whilst the ICE 3 features a compartment suitable for small children.
 The ICE 3 and ICE T omit the usual train manager's compartment and have an open counter named "ServicePoint" instead.

 An electronic display above each seat indicates the locations between which the seat has been reserved.
 Passengers without reservations are permitted to take seats with a blank display or seats with no reservation on the current section.